Phoenix – Wade Davis has what some consider a dream job: Explorer-In-Residence for the National Geographic Society.

 A recent assignment took him down the Grand Canyon of the Colorado River in search of the wild heart of what many say is a tamed waterway.

 Davis, an experienced whitewater rafter who runs the many undammed rivers of northern British Columbia, set off believing he’d not find much wild about the Colorado River.

 He was surprised at what he learned about the river and its effect on people and economies, especially in the West.

-His book River Notes: A Natural and Human History of the Colorado River tells how it came to be tamed, mostly for development and progress.
+His book River Notes: A Natural and Human History of the Colorado River tells how it came to be tamed, mainly for development and progress.